uobdv/Design-Verification/index.md

 ### Lectures

 The slides provided in the table below will be updated each week with the revised versions that have been used for the recordings.
-The recordings may not cover all slides; some may be left for discussion during an online session, and some provide further detail for self study.
+Please note that the recordings may not cover all slides; some may be left for discussion during an online session, and some may provide further in-depth detail for self study.

 | #   | Topic                                                                    | Print                                                                          | View                                                                          | Supplementary material                                                                                                                                                                                                                                                   |
 |-----|--------------------------------------------------------------------------|--------------------------------------------------------------------------------|-------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|